AlgoMaster Logo

 • Some corporate proxies and firewalls block WebSocket traffic

-• Debugging is harder since you cannot simply inspect request/response pairs
+• Debugging is harder since you cannot inspect individual request/response pairs

 When WebSockets Are Worth the Complexity

-WebSockets make sense when you genuinely need bidirectional, high-frequency communication.
-Before reaching for them, ask yourself: does the client really need to send messages frequently, or could SSE with occasional HTTP POSTs work?
+WebSockets make sense when you need bidirectional, high-frequency communication.
+Before choosing them, check whether the client needs to send messages frequently, or whether SSE with occasional HTTP POSTs would work.

-Chat applications, multiplayer games, collaborative editing, and live trading platforms genuinely benefit from WebSockets.
-For notification systems, live feeds, or progress updates, SSE is usually simpler and sufficient.
+Chat applications, multiplayer games, collaborative editing, and interactive trading platforms are strong fits because both sides send messages constantly.
+For news feeds, notifications, live scores, or progress tracking, the flow is mostly one direction, so SSE is usually simpler and sufficient.

 Comparing All Four Approaches